 Reasons to Set Up a Family Trust

 We all come to a point in our lives where we begin to think about protecting and managing our assets for the benefit of our family and/or for future generations.
 This is where a family trust comes in.
-A family trust is a trust which is set up specifically with the intention of benefiting members of a particular family.
+A family trust is a trust which is set up specifically to benefit members of a particular family.
 And here are a few reasons to set up a family trust.

 Protection from Creditors